Nana Knows Best

 Giles grabbed him by the shirt shaking him like a rag doll.
 "Tell me what you said."

 "I just got off the phone with Buffy's grandmother.
-Buffy's with her, she's safe."
+Buffy's with her, and safe."

-"Then what is your problem."
+"Then what is your problem?"
 Cordelia wound up to start her diatribe once more.

 "Cordelia, do shut up."
 Giles had no time to deal with the cheerleader's attitude.

 Cordelia's mouth gaped open and close like a fish, until it finally snapped shut.
 She sat down in a huff glaring at the librarian.

 "You lied to Buffy didn't you, Xander?
 Didn't tell her Willow was trying the spell to restore Angel's soul?
 What did you say?"

 Giles towered over the teen, and his hands clenched and unclenched in anger.